devskrate/testwork/_posts/2020-07-23-lenovo-legion-phone-dual-specs-and-price.md

 date: 2020-07-23 12:30:02
 layout: post
 title: Lenovo Legion Phone Duel launched in China
-subtitle: ''
+subtitle: "Here are detailed review, specs and price"
 description: >-
-   Lenovo new gaming smartphone is coming soon with top of the line specs
+   Lenovo launched its new Legion Phone Duel with 865 Plus, 144Hz and more, this is everything you need to know
 image: >-
   https://devskrate.github.io/assets/blog-banners/lenovo-legion-phone.jpg
 optimized_image: >-